House of the Dragon stars say recasting Rhaenyra and Alicent is a ‘brilliant’ idea

 “Milly Alcock as young Rhaenyra Targaryen is one of the most perfect castings ever, I’ll never get over it,” one complained.

-The change is made even more jarring by the fact that Aegon II, who is supposed to be around 14 in the series, will be played by 27-year-old actor Tom Glynn-Carney.
+The change is made even more surprising due to the fact that Aegon II, who is supposed to be around 14 in the series, will be played by 27-year-old actor Tom Glynn-Carney.

 D’Arcy is eight years older than Alcock at 30 while Cooke is nine years older than Carey at 28.